justin-tg/AlgoAcademy/TechPrep - Part I Foundations/Javascript/V1.0/Binary/README-L1.md

 ```

 Sometimes we want to do operations with different bit strings.
-It is helpful to use someting
+It is helpful to use something
  called a bitmask.
 A bitmask is just a bit string with 1's and 0's in specific positions
  that we can later use to isolate and manipulate those specific bits.